6reenhorn/6reenhorn/README.md

 📍 Currently staying at **Cagayan de Oro, Philippines**

 ## 🌟 About Me
-Though still starting and a newbie, I continue to work and dream of becoming better every day.
+Though still new, I continue to work hard to reach the place where I need to be.

 ---